 Avg Min = 11 C / 51 F

 Avg precipitation = 1.07 mm

 Trail Work.
 Participation in trail maintenance is a requirement and may be done anywhere.
 Time required = 8 hours for 50 mile, 4 hours for 19 mile.
 You can substitute any volunteer work or volunteers on race day if there is no trail maintenance available in your area.
-Or make a donation to Mountain Madness Trail Maintenance Fund at $45 online.
+Or make a donation to Mountain Madness Trail Maintenance Fund at $45 online when registering.

 Send proof of your involvement by September 1.
 Rename the file using your full name and send it by email.
 The proof list will be posted here.